gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	cleanly de-promoted that weak reopening attempt when stronger mismatch removed support, without treating the event as contradiction or collapse
 -	registered a genuinely fresh relational re-emergence after that soft failure, rather than rejecting it cynically or collapsing it into memory replay
 -	strengthened that renewed relation into a more serious provisional relational reading when support persisted across another slice
--	issued revised predicted trains
+-	carried that strengthened relation into persistent provisional relational status below joint threshold
+-	promoted that persistent provisional relation into a threshold-nearing provisional joint reading when support became durable enough
+-	and finally promoted the field into stable joint choreography only when the threshold was actually crossed

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.

 ---

 ### 9. Coupling, decoupling, ambiguity, restart, and fresh recoupling can be represented without premature collapse
-Cycles 4–16 suggest the architecture can distinguish between:
+Cycles 4–19 suggest the architecture can distinguish between:
 -	a new provisional source
 -	a weak coupling candidate
 -	a stable joint choreography